Why the most boring midterm race in America matters big time

 As Coleman elaborated on her positions from a bench outside the polling site, Garcia, the Republican-leaning voter who had been torn between candidates, stopped by to say that she had made up her mind, but she wanted to keep her vote secret.

-That was encouraging enough for Coleman, who said she’s received surprising interest from Republican and independent voters who might not have considered her in previous elections.
+That was encouraging enough for Coleman, who said she has received surprising interest from Republican and independent voters who might not have considered her in previous elections.

 "This is a very strange year," she said.